-The Authority's contractually required contribution rate for the year ended June 30, 2016 was 8.49% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2013.
+The Authority's contractually required contribution rate for the year ended June 30, 2017 and 2016 was 7.29% and 8.49%, respectively, of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2015 and 2013, respectively.
 This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employee during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Authority were \$341,874 and \$330,920 for the years ended June 30, 2016 and June 30, 2015, respectively.
+Contributions to the pension plan from the Authority were \$297,668 and \$341,874 for the years ended June 30, 2017 and June 30, 2016, respectively.